Just a young family with a passion...

 Then by the 1990's, we would have been scoffed out of town because no one lived this way unless they were "weird".

 Now, no one is laughing, except TV programs cashing in on the general interest by producing ridiculous programs like "Doomsday Preppers" that makes preparedness look like something done only by strange creatures from outer space.
-But that is good old capitalism, you gotta love it :-).

 What should people be prepared to give up in order to live this lifestyle?